 I typed both again.
-I got the same result.
-The DEMON admonished.
+The DEMON admonished!

 YOUR PASSWORDS DO NOT MATCH

-I was positive my password only had eight characters’.
-I deleted all the ⚫’’s on the top row and carefully typed in my password and with gusto hit enter.
+I was positive my password only had eight characters.
+I deleted all the ⚫’’s on the top row and carefully typed in my password with gusto and hit enter.